Welcome to church| 8 Ways to welcome visitors

 - Everybody ought to receive a smile, a word of welcome, a loving touch (such as a handshake), and a bulletin on their way in.

 To read the rest of Chris’s excellent article, click here.

-We hope these suggestions have given you inspiration to make your church more welcoming to visitors!
-Below are some closing Bible verses on the theme of ‘welcoming’ for you to ponder.
+We hope these suggestions have inspired you to make your church more welcoming to visitors!
+Below are some closing Bible verses on welcoming for you to ponder.

 “For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.”
 Matthew 25:35-36